Pupil Premium Overview

 Nationally these statistics show that students who are in receipt of FSMs do less well than their peers.
 The main objective of this funding is to try and close the attainment gap.

 Schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years.
-From April 2020 the new rates will be £1,345 per primary-aged pupil and £2,345 for Looked-after or previously Looked-after children.
+For the year 2021 - 2022 the rate will be £1,345 per primary-aged pupil and £2,345 for Looked-after or previously Looked-after children.

 Schools are free to spend the Pupil Premium grant as they see fit.
 Pupil Premium Funding is used to help children in school achieve better outcomes through targeted support.
 We are accountable as to how the additional funding is spent and you can read about the plans and review of our spending in our Pupil Premium Statement and Pupil Premium Strategy Review below.